atif-c/ioc-intel/README.md

 ## Example Usage

-1. Highlight any IP address, file hash, or URL on a webpage.
+1. Highlight an IP, hash, or URL
 2. Right-click and choose `IOC Intel`.
-3. Intelligence links will open in background tabs.
+3. Intel links open in background tabs
-4. If enabled, the IOC will be sanitised and copied to your clipboard.
+4. If enabled, the IOC is copied (and sanitised)

 ## IOC Types & Validation